 Gary Hart is a California native who has been exploring the Golden State’s landscapes with his camera for his entire adult life.
-Before becoming a full-time nature photographer about fifteen years ago, Gary made his living as a writer.
+Before becoming a full-time nature photographer more than fifteen years ago, Gary made his living as a writer.
 Now he enjoys sharing his knowledge and experience in photo workshops in some of the world’s most beautiful locations, and educating photographers with his regular blog and many articles in “Outdoor Photographer” magazine.

 “I like to imagine a natural world devoid of human influence, and try to photograph it that way.
 The camera and human eye see the world differently—rather than attempt the impossible task of photographing the world as I see it, I use my camera’s unique vision to highlight aspects that might be overlooked or unappreciated.
 I use Lightroom and Photoshop to process my images, but prefer applying my creativity in the camera, not the computer.
 Everything I shoot is natural light (I don’t even own a flash), single-image capture (no blending of multiple images or HDR software).”